zapier/django-knowledge/README.rst

-Welcome to Django Desk!
+Welcome to Django Knowledge!
 =======================

-Django Desk makes it easy to add an integrated help desk to your Django project with only a few lines of boilerplate code.
+Django Knowledge makes it easy to add an integrated help knowledge to your Django project with only a few lines of boilerplate code.
 However, you should just as easily be able to customize the looks and feel of the app.

 *Note: What follows is directly copied from the development docs.
 Any changes you make here, be sure to update there.*

-Right now *django-desk* is still under heavy development.
+Right now *django-knowledge* is still under heavy development.
 We're approaching the full development of this product in the manner described below.